codersonet/Nexvya/README.md

 ## Features

-- **Personalized Learning**: Users can discover content based on their interests, such as Machine Learning, Web Development, etc.
+- **Personalized Learning**: Users can discover content based on their interests, such as verses, people interaction, etc.
 - **Intelligent AI Bot**: An AI assistant to provide in-depth information and answer user queries.
 - **Gamification**: Users can engage with the platform through challenges and earn rewards.
 - **User Profiles**: Customizable profiles where users can manage their interests and saved content.